sparrowsaurora/Bash-salt/README.md

 1. **CLI Weather App** – Fetches weather forecasts using an API.
 2. **Website Uptime Monitor** – Periodically pings websites and alerts on downtime.
 3. **RSS Reader** – Fetches and displays articles from your favorite RSS feeds.
-4. **CLI Speed Test** – Measures internet speed using a simple command.

 ### **Fun & Miscellaneous**